Westwind Community Barn

-- Three meals daily, alfalfa for breakfast, oat for lunch and dinner
+- Three meals daily, alfalfa for breakfast, grass for lunch and dinner

 - Two shelters measuring 14' x 14' with rocked bases

 - Two water tubs cleaned weekly by staff

-- The pasture is dragged monthly to remove manure
+- The pasture is dragged weekly to remove manure

 Horse owners at Westwind Community Barn have several options for maintaining their horse's training or furthering it.
 Since the barn is a public facility, horse owners are welcome to bring their own trainers.
-Proof of professional liability insurance is required, and the Town of Los Altos Hills must be named as an additional insured.
+Proof of professional liability insurance is required, and the Town of Los Altos Hills and Victoria Dye Equestrian must be named as an additional insured.
 A facility use fee is charged each time a professional uses the facility, and haul-ins must pay an additional facility fee.

 Year Round Riding Program